satyazzz123/satyazzz123/README.md

 ## Let's Connect

 I'm always excited to explore new opportunities, collaborate on interesting projects, and connect with fellow tech enthusiasts.
-Feel free to reach out if you're interested in discussing tech trends, open source initiatives, or potential collaborations!
+Feel free to reach out at- beherasatyajit716@gmail.com if you're interested in discussing tech trends, open source initiatives, or potential collaborations!

 Happy coding! 🚀